benweizhu/react-redux-you-should-know/unique-keys-for-children/README.md

 ```

 If don't have Keys, React will mutate every child instead of realizing it can keep the <li>Duke</li> and <li>Villanova</li> subtrees intact.
 This inefficiency can be a problem.

+### Real Experiment

+Test this example with React Perf Tool.